lmquan1609/gender-and-region-classification/README.md

 ```

 ### Deep feature-based model and low level based model
 In this model, we convert the audio to low level feature include time domain and freq domain, then use simple model to classify.
-Also use Multi-scale model to learn feature from raw signal.
+We also use Multi-scale model to learn feature from raw signal.

-Visit branch 'WavemsNet' for further details
+Visit branch `WavemsNet` for further details
 ```
 git checkout WavemsNet
 ```